Statements of Intent:

 - With colleagues, parents, carers and guardians through learning dialogues to support students in achieving the best possible outcomes and ensuring their wellbeing.

 - Student to develop the skills to become active, independent life long learners.

 We work with...

 - Our local and wider community to foster a sense of identity and belonging and to make a positive, informed and effective contribution to society.

 Geography is a fantastic subject for developing a wide range of useful skills whilst studying engaging, important and topical topics.
-Geography helps you to keep up with the ever increasing rate of change taking place in the world and to understand the ominous forces of nature that shape it.
-Geography will challenge you to bring together and make progress in a wide package of skills which will prove invaluable to further studies or employment.
+Geography helps students to keep up with the ever increasing rate of change taking place in the world and to understand the ominous forces of nature that shape it.
+Geography will challenge students to bring together and make progress in a wide package of skills which will prove invaluable to further studies or employment.